• Skip to main content

 Neither country has used nuclear weapons in conflict, but many experts fear that the ongoing crisis could escalate beyond conventional weapons use.

-Pakistan has approximately 160 warheads.
+As of 2024, Pakistan has approximately 170 warheads and continues to gradually expand and modernize their nuclear arsenal.
 This number exceeds the projection made by the U.S. Defense Intelligence Agency in 1999 that Pakistan would have 60-80 warheads by 2020.
-If the current growth trend continues, Pakistan’s arsenal could grow to 220 to 250 warheads by 2025.
+There is little public information on Pakistan’s nuclear arsenal as the Pakistani government has never publicly disclosed the size of its nuclear arsenal, making it more difficult for experts to estimate the arsenal’s size and composition compared to other nuclear-armed countries.
 Pakistan keeps its nuclear warheads stored separately from its missiles and will only assemble one if it will be used.
 Unlike India, Pakistan has not declared a No First Use policy, and instead has opted to emphasize smaller battlefield or “tactical” nuclear weapons as a counter to India’s larger and superior conventional forces.

 Even a small nuclear exchange between India and Pakistan could kill 20 million people in a week.
 If a nuclear winter is triggered, nearly 2 billion people in the developing world would be at risk from death by starvation.